Hyeonmin64/2024-Individual-study-MAS495-/Papers/Papers by Hwi jae Son.md

 - PINN + Inverse problem: (To approximate traveling wave solution with Neural Networks, wave speed with Inverse problem's parameter.)
 - Keller–Segel equation: our interested equation.
 - Ansatz for wave equation.
 First layer: [t, x]: input to z = x - s*t; where s is a parameter.
+- Wave equation ansatz can be also applied to Lotka-Volterra model.

 ### 4. Lagrangian dual framework for conservative neural network solutions of kinetic equations